fergald/explainer-bfcache-ccns/README.md

   This signal is only valid if cookies are not disabled by the user/agent for this page.
   If cookies are disabled then we consider them to always have changed.
-- have RPCs occurred that use the `Authorization` header.
+- have RPCs occurred with CCNS responses?
-  This is based on observing network requests made by the top-level frame and all same-origin subframes.
+  This is based on observing network responses made by the top-level frame and all subframes.
-  We consider all same-origin frames because they have access to the same stored tokens (this will change with [storage partitioning][storage-partitioning]).
-  We do not consider cross-origin subframes because CCNS on subframes does not currently prevent BFCaching.
+- have network connections been made where we have no signal about cacheability?
+  - `WebSocket`
+  - `WebTransport`
+  - `WebRTC`

 ### Signals that are always used